 During the Taiming Era, Jinping was at the center of Southern Wan's rapidly expanding industrial revolution.
 It was from there that goods, especially textiles, were shipped all across the continent.

 Cotton yarn was Jinping's biggest export, selling especially to Northern Li and Western Chu.
 It also sold great amounts of silk and gauze to Southern Shu, where the weather was endlessly hot.
-Shipping these goods was done via both the grand canal that ran through the city and the network of railways that converged to the city's west.1
+Shipping these goods was done via both the grand canal that ran through the city and the network of railways that converged at Maze Station to the city's west.1

 Jinping's industrial prosperity became a great draw for workers from all over Southern Wan, and countless hopefuls traveled to the city to make their living in the factories there.
 This was especially true just after the New Year each year, when new arrivals flooded Maze Station to capacity each day.1